chipsheppard/osixthreeo/readme.txt

 This theme follows the standard set by the Theme Hook Alliance (THA). https://github.com/zamoose/themehookalliance

-For more information about Twenty Seventeen please go to https://codex.wordpress.org/Twenty_Seventeen.

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
 2. Type in OsixthreeO in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
-4. Go to https://osixthreeo.com for a guide on how to customize this theme.
-5. Navigate to Appearance > Customize in your admin panel and customize to taste.
+4. Navigate to Appearance > Customize in your admin panel and customize to taste.
+5. Go to https://osixthreeo.com for a guide on how to customize this theme.

 == Copyright ==